 The Partnership leases office and data center space from an affiliate of CenterPoint Energy in Shreveport, Louisiana.
 The term of the lease commenced on October 1, 2016 and extends through December 31, 2019.
-The Partnership expects to incur approximately \$3 million in rent and maintenance expenses during the initial term of the lease.
-As of June 30, 2018, CenterPoint Energy continues to provide office and data center space to the Partnership in Houston, Texas, under the services agreement.
-During the first quarter of 2018 the Partnership provided notice to Centerpoint Energy of its intent to terminate the provision of office space in Houston, Texas on August 31, 2018.
+As of September 30, 2018, the Partnership expects to incur approximately \$1 million in rent and maintenance expenses during the remaining term of the lease.
+As of September 30, 2018, CenterPoint Energy continues to provide data center space to the Partnership in Houston, Texas, under the services agreement; however, the Partnership has terminated the provision of office space and moved the Houston corporate office to office space leased from a third party.